this post also features in offguardian

 A second caveat is that we don’t take as truth incontrovertible every claim which, in an age of ‘humanitarian intervention’, will lend cover to aggression for profit.
 Not even when those claims are backed by sober voices packaged as impartial experts, and relayed by journalists not often mendacious but too often sharing the credulity of their audiences, topped up in their case by ‘career focus’.
 Journalists who know what’s good for them please editors.
 Editors who know what’s good for them please proprietors.
 Proprietors, by definition fully paid up members of the ruling class, crave honours and need advertisers.

 A third is to do as E.M.
 Forster counsels, and only connect.
 IMF bullying and covert ops, deadly sanction and deadlier missile strike put states dubbed ‘pariah’ (read, distasteful to Wall Street) on a war footing.
-We in the west enjoy freedom of expression and limited democracy, fruits of a prosperity based on exploiting the global south*.
-When progressive governments must fight for survival – as in Castro’s Cuba, Chavez’s Venezuela and Ba’athist Syria – those freedoms may jeopardise gains without which democracy and human rights are meaningless except as cover for their antithesis.
+We in the west enjoy freedom of expression1 and limited democracy, fruits of a prosperity based on exploiting the global south.2 When progressive governments must fight for survival – as in Castro’s Cuba, Chavez’s Venezuela and Ba’athist Syria – those freedoms may jeopardise gains without which democracy and human rights are meaningless except as cover for their antithesis.
 I mean economic planning instead of casino capitalism.
 I mean healthcare and schooling for all, not just those who can afford it.

-The jeopardising factor here comes not from freedom of expression per se but its abuse by vested interests.
+The jeopardising factor here is not freedom of expression per se but its abuse by vested interests.
 These may be comprador capitalists, like the Venezeulan elite who gained from the impoverishment of their compatriots, who stood to lose from nationalisations that helped reduce said impoverishment, and whose near monopoly control of the media is as big an affront to meaningful democracy in that country as is its equivalent in ours.
 Or they may be the jihadists backed for decades by ‘our’ governments while ‘our’ media decried Hafez al-Assad’s ruthless crackdowns on the Muslim Brotherhood: a suppression of human rights which for all its brutality enabled Syria’s extraordinary progress on the very factors – literacy, welfare, shared prosperity on the back of state ownership of key sectors, womens’ rights and secularism – I want included in the definition before I sign up for the breezy universalism of Jones and Monbiot.
 In the meantime I adopt a stance out of favour with much of the left; critical but unconditional defence.
 What I hear from self styled universalists is too much of the critical, too little of the defence.

 On that last, two 2013 pieces by Fred Weston are worth reading.
 These In Defence of Marxism articles make fair points on Assad (mainly Hafez) failings.
 They also set out a sound statement, albeit dated in its implicit vanguardism, of the case against Stalinism, ‘stageism’ and ‘socialism in one country’.
 Given that Trotsky is favourably cited it’s striking Weston makes no mention of the critical-but-unconditional meme, central to postwar Trotskyism and to my mind one of the more useful legacies of the ill fated Fourth International.
 If that’s all too estoteric, my point is he’s too busy trashing – on grounds I share and with a cogency I’d welcome in other contexts – the anti-imperialist credentials of Ba’athism to grasp the biggest aspect of this mess.
 Assad may be insufficiently opposed to imperialism for Fred Weston’s tastes, but is sufficiently in the way of it to be on the receiving end of its wrath.
 Says Weston: